janina-rinke/HGT_in_ants/README.md

 ./perl_scripts/2_run_rna_mapping_wholegenome.pl
 ```
 ### 04. Python Scripts (`.py`)
-This folder contains a script to plot a pie chart of all bacterial donors of HGTs.

-The script was used to create a donut plot of the bacterial donors of HGTs, which is visualized in Figure 2.
+Script used to create a donut plot of the bacterial donors of HGTs, which is visualized in Figure 2.
 ```bash
 ./python_scripts/1_Bacterial_distribution_piechart.ipynb
 ```